Save on Business Energy

 There’s been a 165% increase in government levies from 2014 which added £540 per year to an electricity bill of a small business using 20,000 kWh.

 2: Transmission and Distribution Non-Commodity Costs

-The second quadrant of non-commodity charges come from the use and maintenance of using the electricity transmission and distribution (T&D) system.
+The second quadrant of non-commodity electricity bill charges comes from the use and maintenance of electricity transmission and distribution (T&D) system.
 Typical T&D costs include:

 - Transmission Network Use of System (TNUoS): The cost associated with transmitting electricity from power stations to grid supply points via the high voltage (HV) transmission network.